 PDFreactor can set the values of the PDF graphics state parameters overprint and overprint mode via CSS.
-This can be enabled usign the API method setAddOverprint:
+This can be enabled using the API method setAddOverprint:

 '''

-pdfReactor.setAddOverprint(true)
+config.setAddOverprint(true);

 '''

 Using the styles -ro-pdf-overprint (p.
-150) and -ro-pdf-overprint-content (p.
-150) you can specify the overprint properties of elements and their content to either none (default), mode0 or mode1 (nonzero overprint mode).
+176) and -ro-pdf-overprint-content (p.
+176) you can specify the overprint properties of elements and their content to either none (default), mode0 or mode1 (nonzero overprint mode).